What is it about succulents that appeals so much? It could be their chubby little leaves, or the way they are so easy to

-Wondering what can you do to use less water, yet still have a lush garden?
+Wondering how to use less water, yet still have a lush garden?

 Make your garden gorgeous by using some of the most interesting plants around; succulents.
 These odd plants have the ability to thrive in drought, storing water for the tough times ahead.